WeiShaoD/neuroimage-menu/docs/source/FSL/ROI/ROI_analysis.rst

 Extract the data
 ^^^^^^^^^^^^^^^^

 Now, we need to extract the data from the mask we just created.
+First thing first.